Dorothy Adkins

 Dorothy Christina Adkins (April 6, 1912 – December 19, 1975) was an American psychologist.
 Adkins is best known for her work in psychometrics and education testing, particularly in achievement testing.
 She was the first female president of the Psychometric Society and served in several roles in the American Psychological Association.

 Early life

-Adkins was born on April 6, 1912, in Atlanta, a town in Pickaway County, Ohio.
+Adkins was born on April 6, 1912, in Atlanta, a town in Pickaway County, Ohio, United States.
 Adkins father, George Hoadley Adkins, worked as a businessman as well as a farmer and her mother, Peal F. James-Adkins worked as a teacher at a local school.
 Dorothy was the couple's third child.

 Education

 She attended public school in Atlanta until graduation in 1927.
 Growing up, Adkins developed a love of music, which led her to later study violin at the Cincinnati Conservatory of Music.
 After only one year at the Conservatory, she quit to pursue a degree in mathematics from Ohio State University.
 Her interest in mathematics quickly drew her to statistics and psychometrics, and she took up psychology.
 Adkins received a Bachelor of Science (1931) and PhD (1937) in mathematics and psychology from Ohio State.

 Her PhD was completed under the advisement of Herbert Toops.
 Toops was a student of Edward Lee Thorndike for psychology and Truman Kelly for statistics.
 Adkins competed her PhD in 1937 under the title “A Comparative Study of Methods of Selecting Test Items”.

 While completing her PhD Adkins began working as a psychometrics assistant examiner under Louis Leon Thurstone at the University of Chicago.
 Upon completion of her PhD she was eventually promoted to research associate in 1938.
 During her time at the University of Chicago she was exposed to test development.